leibniz-psychology/psycharchives_dspace-csv-archive/readme.md

 generated should be kept along with the rest of the source directory.
 This file is required for deleting or modifying the imported files using the command-line tools.

+## .exe file

+The directory `dist` contains a Windows executable.
+This was created with [PyInstaller](https://www.pyinstaller.org/) and the following command:

+    pyinstaller -F dspace-csv-archive.py